There is no right or wrong way when you decide which book and ebook retailers you are going to select.

 The best-known ebook aggregators are Smashwords and Draft2Digital.

 Both are truly excellent services that offer very good support.

 In choosing between the two, you might want to consider which one suits your needs best.

 Draft2Digital is easy to use and requires very little knowledge of ebook formatting.
 But Smashwords offers a wider range of distribution channels, including libraries.

 You can read more here about Draft2Digital and Smashwords.

 Use an aggregator or go direct?

 The benefit of using an aggregator is that your ebooks are made available to a solid list of ebook retailers.
 Also, your royalty payments are managed in one place by the aggregator.
-This is a convenient way to get paid.
+It makes it a convenient way to get paid.